xfzhang823/bot0-thought-graph/docs/clinical_recruitment_aot_provider_comparison.md

 The main difference is **not whether the models can generate relevant thoughts**.

-The important difference is:
+The more discriminating question is:

 > **How well does each model identify the fundamental structure of the concept?**

-That appears to be the more discriminating evaluation criterion.

 A model can produce six highly relevant topics while still constructing a weak ontology if those topics represent different kinds of things, such as: